ibm-cloud-docs/vpc/block_storage_vpc_expandable_data_volumes.md

 {: #expanding-block-storage-volumes}

 You can increase the capacity of data volumes after you provisioned them in the console, from the CLI, with the API, or Terraform.
 First-generation data volumes must be attached to a running virtual server instance before you increase the capacity.
 [Select availability]{: tag-green} Customers with special access to volume profiles within the defined performance family can expand their `sdp` volumes even if the volumes are not attached to a running instance.
 The steps for increasing the capacity are the same as for all volume profiles.
+{: shortdesc}.
 {: shortdesc}

 You can't decrease volume capacity.
 However, if your requirements change, you can expand the same volume again up to the maximum capacity that's available for its profile.

+The maximum size that you can expand to is based on the selected profile.
+You can increase the capacity of a second-generation volume in GB increments up to 32,000.
+The maximum capacity of first-generation volumes can be increased up to 16,000 GB.
+For a custom profile, you can expand the volume based on [sizing limits](/docs/vpc?topic=vpc-about-increasing-volume-capacity#expandable-volume-limitations).

 ## Expand Block Storage volumes in the console
 {: #expand-vpc-volumes-ui}